-First Cleansing: John 2:13-22 Second Cleansing: Matthew 21:12-13; Mark 11:15-18; Luke 19:44-46 the beginning and end of His ministry.
+First Cleansing: John 2:13-22

+Second Cleansing: Matthew 21:12-13; Mark 11:15-18; Luke 19:44-46

+Jesus cleansed the Temple twice during His ministry.
+The first time is recorded by John and took place at the beginning of His ministry.
+The second time is recorded in each of the synoptic Gospels and took place near the end of His ministry, the day after His triumphal entry.
+There seemed to be a divine purpose in these two incidents taking place at the beginning and end of His ministry.
 In the first cleansing Jesus was able to proclaim His true authority and to announce His identity as the Messiah.
 He also was able to announce His stand in opposition to the corruption in the religion of the Jews and clearly show that He would not compromise with evil.
 By cleansing the Temple, He earned the bitter hatred of Annas and Caiaphas.
 The second cleansing announced the end of His ministry by bringing about His arrest and trial.